- Go Hiking

 From the parking area, proceed west (towards the mountain) on a paved path that runs along the south side of the Bear Mountain Inn.
-About 400 feet beyond the Inn, you'll reach a junction of paved paths, marked by a trail sign.
-Turn right and follow the red-dot-on-white-blazed Major Welch Trail (named after the park's first General Manager, who was instrumental in creating the extensive hiking trail system in Harriman-Bear Mountain Parks).
+About 400 feet beyond the Inn, you’ll reach a junction of paved paths, marked by a trail sign.
+Turn right and follow the red-circle-on-white-blazed Major Welch Trail (named after the park’s first General Manager, who was instrumental in creating the extensive hiking trail system in Harriman-Bear Mountain Parks).
 The Major Welch Trail proceeds north along a relatively level paved path, following the western shore of Hessian Lake and passing views of Anthony’s Nose (across the river) and a tower of the Bear Mountain Bridge.

 At the end of the relocated trail section, the Major Welch Trail turns left and begins to climb several rock outcrops surrounded by mountain laurel.
-It then climbs a long rock outcrop studded with pitch pines, with good views to the north.
-After climbing a little further, the trail emerges onto another rock outcrop with a panoramic north-facing view over the Hudson River.
-Brooks Lake is visible directly ahead, and the Bear Mountain Bridge is to the right, with Anthony's Nose behind it.
-This is a good place to take a break from the very strenuous climb.
+It then climbs a long rock outcrop studded with pitch pines, which affords a panoramic north-facing view.
+After climbing a little further, the trail emerges onto another rock outcrop with an even broader view, including the Hudson River.
+Brooks Lake is visible directly ahead, and the Bear Mountain Bridge is on the right, with Anthony’s Nose behind it.
+This is a good place to take a break from the strenuous climb.

 The trail continues ahead, briefly leveling off but soon resuming its ascent.
-Soon, you'll climb a stone retaining wall and reach the paved Perkins Drive, which leads to the top of Bear Mountain.
-Follow the trail as it turns left along the road for about 50 feet, then turns right and continues to climb through mountain laurel.
+Soon, you’ll climb stone steps and reach the paved Perkins Drive – an auto route to the top of Bear Mountain.
+Follow the trail as it crosses the road diagonally to the left, climbs stone steps, and continues to climb over more rock outcrops through mountain laurel.

-Bear right and descend along the white-blazed Appalachian Trail.
-The trail soon levels off and begins to runs along an old, rusted water pipeline which rests on a rock embankment.
-A short distance beyond, the trail crosses the paved Scenic Drive - a dead-end extension of Perkins Drive, which once continued down the mountain but was cut off by the construction of the Parkway in the 1950s.
+Bear right at the plaque and descend along the white-blazed Appalachian Trail, which soon levels off and begins to run along an old, rusted water pipeline atop a rock embankment.
+A short distance beyond, the trail crosses the paved Scenic Drive – a dead-end extension of Perkins Drive, which once continued down the mountain but was cut off by the construction of the Parkway in the 1950s.
 Soon, the trail recrosses the Scenic Drive and continues to descend, with views directly below over the Hudson River and Iona Island.

 About half a mile from the summit of Bear Mountain, the Appalachian Trail reaches the Scenic Drive for the third time.
 Here, it turns right and follows along the paved road, with excellent views of the Hudson River and Iona Island below.
-At the dead-end turnaround of the Scenic Drive, the trail continues ahead along the blocked-off paved road for 150 feet, then turns left into the woods and descends (the turn is marked by the letters "I-HR" painted on the pavement).
-After passing through a pine grove, the trail begins to descend more steeply, following a wide, rocky, but often eroded and poorly-defined route which has suffered from extensive use.
-(The Trail Conference is working to relocate this trail section to a more attractive and durable route within the next few years.)
+At the dead-end turnaround of the Scenic Drive, the trail continues ahead along the blocked-off paved road for 150 feet, then turns left into the woods and descends (the turn is marked by an arrow pointing to the "inn").